dacr/bullyboy/README.md

   as we starts using parallel algorithms.
 - First parallel implementations didn't improve performances ! it was even worst, for nop sha-1, 110 days for classic => 740 days for parallel
+  + The issue was linked to the password generator that was not fast enough, and was not used by the default classic implementation !

 ## Some interesting external links